Using Real-time Patient Feedback to Achieve Magnet Designation

 Time is of the Essence

-With real-time feedback, nurse leaders can reach out quickly to patients who leave low score reviews or concerning comments.
+With real-time feedback, nurse leaders can reach out quickly to patients who leave poor reviews or concerning comments.
 Rapid response to patient concerns allows for more impactful customer service recovery and an adjustment of quality concerns.

 Schneck Medical Center provides an example of how they use real-time surveys for service recovery and Magnet designation.
 Their surveys are short and are sent out immediately after an outpatient visit, which led to more timely and relevant responses.
 Many of their patients stated that they received the survey before arriving home from the appointment, presenting an opportunity for immediate service recovery.
 Nurse leaders set up alerts regarding low survey scores so they can promptly reach out and provide an empathetic ear and address any issues.

 Monitoring this data has helped Schneck identify areas for improvement and make necessary adjustments quickly.
-Narrowing the focus of the survey with fewer questions decreases data input fatigue and enables them to outperform the patient experience means to meet Magnet criteria.
+Narrowing the focus of the survey with fewer questions decreases data input fatigue and enables them to outperform the Magnet patient experience criteria and achieve nursing excellence.

 Transparency surrounding real-time data for individual nurses helps with encouragement and accountability.
 Nurses and providers are more engaged because they have data about how patients in their community feel about the care received.
 It’s no coincidence then, that Schneck Medical Center recently achieved its fourth consecutive Magnet designation.

-Magnet status shines a light on nursing excellence and is an indicator of superior, patient-centered care.
-Delivering a measurable, positive patient experience is necessary for achieving Magnet designation that requires the commitment of nursing leadership to provide adequate resources to achieve success.
+Magnet status shines a light on nursing excellence and is an indicator of nursing excellence and superior, patient-centered care.
+Delivering a measurable healthcare quality improvement is necessary for achieving Magnet designation.
+Futhermore, nursing leadership must be committed and have adequate resources to achieve success.

 References

 Barnes Jewish Hospital.
 (2021).
 The Benefits of Becoming a Magnet Designated Facility.
-Retrieved from: https://www.barnesjewish.org/For-Professionals/For-Nurses/Magnet-Recognition-Program/The-Benefits-of-Becoming-a-Magnet-Designated-Facility
+Retrieved from: MAGNET RECOGNITION PROGRAM

 Becker’s Hospital Review.
 (2020).
 6 ways hospitals and clinics can help patients feel safe when seeking care.